Master's Degree Programme

 The MSc in Bioinformatics programme is open to all students with a BSc degree in the natural, technical or health sciences with a significant content of mathematical, biological, and/or computational subjects, such as a BSc degree in bioinformatics, biology, molecular biology, molecular medicine, mathematics, statistics or computer science.
 Students on the programme will be exposed to the many topics in bioinformatics through lectures, projects and exercise sessions; they will specialise in a bioinformatics subject during their thesis work, while also acquiring general competencies in data analysis and computer programming.

 The MSc in Bioinformatics programme is both practical and research oriented.
 It reflects the interests of the business community, research institutions and the public sector.
 Students obtain skills within the development and application of computational solutions for analysing and handling data-intensive systems in general, and biological and biomedical systems in particular.
 Graduates are thus extremely well placed to find employment as bioinformatics specialists in the biotechnology or biomedical industry, or in other areas where computational analysis of large amounts of data are essential.
 They are also attractive to the IT industry as software developers.

 The following Bachelor's degrees qualify students for admission to the Master's degree programme in Bioinformatics:

-The following other degrees can provide admission to the Master’s degree programme in Bioinformatics:
+The following other degrees may provide admission to the Master's degree programme in Bioinformatics:

 Since English is the language of instruction in all subjects, all applicants are required to provide evidence of their English language proficiency.